Women grab limelight at India's Republic Day pageantry - Journal du Cameroun

 For the first time, the riders performing daredevil stunts on motorbikes to the delight of the crowds lining New Delhi’s central Rajpath boulevard, were women.

-And in front of the guest of honour Brazil’s President Jair Bolsonaro, Captain Tania Shergill, a fourth-generation army officer, led an all-male Corps of Signals military communications contingent.
+And in front of the guest of honour, Brazil’s President Jair Bolsonaro, Captain Tania Shergill, a fourth-generation army officer, led an all-male Corps of Signals contingent.

 Bolsonaro sat next to Indian Prime Minister Narendra Modi — who wore a saffron turban — and waved and clapped from behind a bullet-proof glass.